HIV & AIDS Update: New Treatments, Easier Options

 Goals and Principles of Antiretroviral Therapy (ART)

-To review, the overarching goal of ART is to reduce further disease and early death from HIV/AIDS, as well as to prevent transmission of HIV to others.
+To review, the overarching goal of ART is to reduce further disease and early death from HIV/AIDS, as well as to prevent transmission of HIV to others (Treatment as Prevention).

 - ART should be offered to all HIV-1 infected patients, regardless of immune status.